Character/Man vs. Nature: Exploring the Wildest Story Conflict

 If you're not already familiar, a theme is the underlying message of a story.
 You know, stuff like “love conquers all” and “money is power.”

-Conflict plays a massive role in driving home your story’s central theme.
-After all, it’s through the protagonist’s actions and the obstacles they face that the author asks and answers questions about a universal topic.
+Conflict is key for communicating your story's central theme.
+After all, it's through the protagonist's actions and the obstacles they face that the author asks and answers questions about a universal topic.

 “Does love conquer all?
 I don't know.
 Let's pair up these two lovers from feuding families and find out!”